Daniel Accurately Predicted Antiochus IV Epiphanes

 “The king will do as he pleases, exalting himself and claiming to be greater than every god, even blaspheming the God of gods.
 He will succeed, but only until the time of wrath is completed.
 For what has been determined will surely take place”—Daniel 11:36 NLT

-Antiochus IV thought that he was equal to God (2 Maccabees 9:1-10:12).
+Antiochus IV thought that he was equal to God (2 Maccabees 9:1-10:12), as Daniel predicted.
 Like Alexander (8:4; 11:3) and Antiochus the Great (11:16), but unlike the Achaemenids, who in their inscriptions consistently ascribe their success to the will of Ahura Mazda.
 Antiochus IV, in his old age, had himself represented on his coins with the features of Zeus Olympios.
 God would hem him in until the time of wrath was completed.
 Antiochus suddenly contracted a very painful disease and died in 163 BCE in the mountains of Persia (Daniel 8:25; 1 Maccabees 4:52,53;6:16; 2 Maccabees 9:4,28; 10:5).

 “He will have no respect for the gods of his ancestors, or for the god loved by women, or for any other god, for he will boast that he is greater than them all”—Daniel 11:37 NLT